kunle123-ui/kunle/Smart-Contract.md

 ## 6. Deploy and update Smart Contract

-As mentioned in the tutorial above, deploying a contract onto the blockchain can simply be done by using the `set contract` command, where the `set contract` command do not only upload but also update an existing contract, but only if you have permission to do so.
+As mentioned in the tutorial above, deploying a contract onto the blockchain can simply be done by using the `set contract` command.
+In addition, the `set contract` command _will also update an existing contract_, if you have permission to do so.

 Use the following command to:
 - deploy a new contract, and